sejungkwak/trading-paradise/README.md

       ![Feature section](documentation/features/home-feature.png)

     - This section includes brief information about _Trading Paradise_ to assure the user _Trading Paradise_ is an experienced and reliable trader.
-    - Smaller screen sizes(less than 768px) show each NPC(animal) image in a single column to optimise the layout.
+    - Less than 768px width devices show each [Non-Player Character(NPC)](https://en.wikipedia.org/wiki/Non-player_character) image in a single column to optimise the layout.

 - About page